rohitrm47/PortfolioProjects/README.md

 ## 📎 About Me

-I'm **Rohit Mukherjee**, a business analyst and data enthusiast with a background in IT, business strategy, and analytics.
-I love exploring data and telling stories with it.
+Hi, I'm **Rohit Mukherjee** — a business analyst and tech enthusiast with a background in IT, strategy, and data analytics.
+I’m passionate about uncovering business opportunities through data and turning them into actionable, growth-driven strategies.

+I thrive at the intersection of technology and business — where insights meet execution.
+Whether it’s streamlining operations, enhancing customer experiences, or identifying new market potential, I love using data to drive meaningful outcomes.

 🔗 [LinkedIn](https://www.linkedin.com/in/rohit-mukherjee-rm)
 📧 rohitrm417@gmail.com